corwinn/h3r/.github/pull_request_template.md

 This is the one.
 Hi.
 I'm learning github.
-By the time this are an issue this text shall be gone.
+By the time these are an issue, this text shall be gone.

 **What is the bug?**